Audio Conferencing common questions

 Can a user get a personal conference ID?

-Skype for Business and Microsoft Teams users will be randomly assigned conferencing IDs and can't reserve or set a static conference ID that only they can use.
+Skype for Business and Microsoft Teams users will be randomly assigned conferencing IDs.
+Users can't reserve or set a static conference ID that only they can use.

 Can I use Audio Conferencing with Skype Meeting Broadcast?